Charles Minnigerode Beckwith: Ordained ministry

 He was ordained to the diaconate and priesthood in 1881 by his uncle, Bishop John W. Beckwith of Georgia.
 He served as rector of St. Luke's Church in Atlanta, Georgia, from 1884 to 1886.
 While rector he was elected Assistant Bishop of Texas but declined the appointment.
 Later, in 1886, he became rector of Christ Church in Houston, Texas, and in 1892 became rector of Trinity Church in Galveston, Texas, where he remained until 1902.

 Bishop

 Beckwith was elected Bishop of Alabama on October 8, 1902, during a special council which took place in St John's Church in Montgomery, Alabama.
-He was then consecrated in St Paul's Church in Selma, Alabama on December 17, 1902, by Bishop Thomas Underwood Dudley of Kentucky.
+He was then consecrated in St Paul's Church in Selma, Alabama on December 17, 1902, with Bishop Thomas Underwood Dudley of Kentucky as chief consecrator.
 He died in office on April 18, 1928, in Montgomery, Alabama.